busterbenson/public/book-of-beliefs.md

 My main goal here is to get wiser over time by identifying new connections and inconsistencies in my beliefs.
 It’s tough to do this as a purely mental activity because specific beliefs are so difficult to get a firm grasp on.
 When you do, putting them on a page makes it possible to revisit again later.
 All of this is necessary in order to consistently course-correct over days, months, years, and decades.
 A secondary goal is that I’d also like to extend an invitiation for others to spark conversations with me about anything they find interesting, incorrect, or confusing and to also help keep me accountable.

 ## What if some of my beliefs are wrong?
 Some most definitely are.
 This document captures my best guesses and articulations of my own beliefs, which were inherited and molded partly by the environment I’ve lived in, partly by the people around me, and partly by my own interpretation of life experiences.
-They are full of gaps, inconsistencies, and vagueness.
+They are full of gaps, inconsistencies, oversights, and vagueness.

+## Do you want to make your own book of beliefs?
+If so, I highly encourage starting simple... just carve out a part of a day and go kinda free-form with writing down whatever beliefs that come to mind.
+Feel free to copy the structure here, but be sure to take out big chunks of it that don't feel timeline right now.
+This is the culmination of many years of iteration... my [first version](https://github.com/busterbenson/public/blob/master/files/book-of-beliefs-2012.md) was extremely short and simplistic so don't feel like you need to come out of the gate with a fully formed articulation of all of your beliefs.

-# The book of beliefs
+# The Book of Beliefs

+## Chapter 1: Values I try to live by

+These are values I try to live by, but obviously it won't always happen.
+If you catch me compromising one of these values, I ask you to call me out on it.
+It's easier to spot inconsistencies in other people than in ourselves, so you can help to catch my own inconsistencies.
+And if I appear annoyed by you when you do this, just remind me that I asked you to do this.
+Thanks!

+1. I value myself, all people, all conscious/living things, as they are, and believe we should participate in the world in a way that lives up to the dignity in each of us.
+2. I value cultivating and articulating a clear vision for my life, putting some real weight on it in the form of actions/decisions, and reviewing it often enough to make course-corrections along the way.
+3. I also value allowing space for distractions and contradictions to appear that might challenge or shift the vision.
+4. I value composing [Annual Reviews](https://paper.dropbox.com/doc/u0nwfC4elqUCSm5nHbvOH) around my birthday every year.
+5. I value practicing the art of productive disagreement with people who have different perspectives from me.
+6. I value trying to avoid labeling groups of people unless they explicitly request it.
+7. I value speaking and being my word.
+8. I value being direct and speaking up when I feel something is wrong, even if it potentially disrupts the peace.
+9. I value being the change I want to see.
+10. I value not dilly-dallying if something needs to be done.
+11. I value having good intentions towards people I directly or indirectly impact.
+12. I value de-magnetizing myself from cultural identities I’ve inherited by asking, “What if I didn’t have to be masculine?”
+“What if I didn’t have to be successful?”
+“What if I didn’t have to change the world?”
+“What if I didn’t have to be an expert?”
+13. I value being the maker of my own meaning.
+14. I value making my own advice after consulting others, and then taking it.
+15. I value not feeling sorry for myself and avoiding competitive suffering.
+16. I value rallying others with my vision, even if it’s not perfect.
+17. I value staking my reputation on my better self, then striving to live up to it.
+18. I value living with the consequences of who I am, even if they were unintentionally harmful.
+19. I value managing my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
+20. I value savoring my mistakes so that I can learn from them.
+21. I value retrying things I don’t like every once in a while.
+22. I value going slow, working hard, and avoiding shortcuts.
+23. I value cultivating quality time with myself, with others, and with my interests.
+24. I value facing things that make me uncomfortable, to learn about the fears I'm holding inside the discomfort.

+## Chapter 2: Beliefs about the world

 *On aliens*